bucs110a0spring22/ch-9-lab-arenarahman/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ My program has files for the class Rectangle and the class Surface.
+These clasess represent an object's appearance and location in space.
+A surface object was built using these classes.
+Also, a string that contains the x, y, width and height of the rectangle is returned.
+The internal rectangle is also returned.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ none

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none